Initiated and launched a self-serve end-of-term flow that reduced operational workload by 70% and uplifting retentions.

 Strategic impact

-From a 100% manual workflow to a fully self-serve flow
+From a 100% manual workflow to a self-serve flow

 Reduced operational effort by 70%